ljsinclair/featurebase-docs/docs/concepts/concept-ingest-eg-key-cardinality-low.md

 # Example - importing low-cardinality data
 {: .no_toc }

-There may be times where your choice of unique identifier results in data that has low cardinality where the relationships are:
-* a one-to-many
-* many-to-many

-The purpose of this content is to:
-* provide an example of how the choice of unique identifier may lead to low cardinality data
-* provide examples of how this data can be successfully imported to FeatureBase without requiring separate tables and keys to maintain relationships.
+In a traditional database, low cardinality data is typically normalized into separate tables and keys are used to maintain the relationships.

+The examples below demonstrate:
+1. How FeatureBase ingests low-cardinality data into a single row
+2. How choosing particular keys results in less rows imported, which under certain circumstances may be interpreted as an error.

 {% include page-toc.md %}